 - Get in touch with Big Give.
 We’ll send you a Champion commitment form, and once completed, we’ll help you curate your portfolio of charities.

-The Childhood Trust is one of Big Give’s Champions and matches all donations for this campaign.
+A Champion can include high-net-worth individuals, foundations, philanthropists, trusts, statutory bodies, companies and more.
+(The Childhood Trust is one of Big Give’s Champions and matches all donations for this campaign).

 Match funding incentivises donors to support your charity, and having strong relationships with your donor base will help you to be successful throughout the campaign.